sapcc/cyclone/README.md

   cyclone [command]

 Available Commands:
   backup
-  completion  Generate the autocompletion script for the specified shell help        Help about any command image       Clone an image secret      Clone a secret server      Clone a server share       Clone a share version     Print version information volume      Clone a volume
+  completion     Generate the autocompletion script for the specified shell help           Help about any command image          Clone an image secret         Clone a secret security-group Clone a security group server         Clone a server share          Clone a share version        Print version information volume         Clone a volume

 Flags:
   -d, --debug                                     print out request and response objects